Plato-Inc/skunkworks_commish_takehome/README.md

 # skunkworks_commish Commission Engine – Take‑Home Assignment

-**Estimated effort:** ≈5 focused hours (this assignment is paid).
----

 ## 1 · Context

 If you're hired, you'll be leading the engineering efforts of project **skunkworks_commish**.
 Our first milestone in the skunkworks_commish Statement‑of‑Work is an **instant‑pay / commission‑advance engine**.

 Our partner employs agents who sell Medicare policies to the age eligible.
 Insurance carriers (Humana, UHC, etc.) pay the commission over several months.
 The goal with skunkworks_commish is to front a portion so the agent gets cash today.
 The idea is to encourage more effective agent selling behavior by allowing them to extract their earnings close to when they earn them vs waiting two weeks for regular payroll.

 The challenge is their commission **today** is based on what they sell across the whole pay period.
 This is called tiered compensation.
 E.g., if the agent sells 10 policies, they get 1% commission; If they sell 11-20 policies, they get 2%, etc. It's therefore essential to reliably predict how many policies an agent will sell over the whole pay period for every day of the pay period.
 Having this will allow skunkworks_commish to distribute a portion of the commisions without having to ask for it back in the event the agent doesn't in fact sell what they were expected to.

-We’ve provided a **runnable skeleton** so you can concentrate on the *interesting* problems instead of boilerplate.
+Below is a **runnable skeleton** so you can concentrate on the *interesting* problems instead of boilerplate.

 ---